Lucasv-github/Magic/README.md

 /trigger set_halve_hold 500 set the hold strenght to **500** which is high, this is obviously adjustable /trigger set_regenerated 10000 set the regeneration strenght to **10000** which is high, this is obviously adjustable

-/trigger select_player set 1 **That is the id of the player which will be able to use magic** ids are visible in the tab menue
+/trigger select_player set 1 **That is the id of the player which will be able to use magic**, ids are visible in the tab menue

 Click the "Add ability" checkmark in the panel visible by once again typing /trigger magic_admin